Tim-Abwao/tim-abwao.github.io/_posts/2020-09-18-Make-Informative-Visualisations-With-Python.md

 [![matplotlib logo](/assets/images/toolkit/matplotlib.svg)][matplotlib]

 High-level interfaces like *Seaborn* and *pandas* are all well and good.
-But when you need to make unique tweaks and customize graphs just to your liking, you'll probably need to use good ol' *Matplotlib*:
+But when you need to make unique tweaks or conjure up "distinguished" graphs, you'll probably need to use good ol' *matplotlib*.

+This will likely take quite a bit more effort and skill, but the results will be worth it.

 ```python
 import matplotlib.pyplot as plt

 fig, axes = plt.subplots(nrows=1, ncols=3, figsize=(18, 5), sharey=True)